 The method, devised by Amit Misra, a UW astronomy doctoral student, and co-authors, involves computer simulations of the chemistry of Earth’s own atmosphere that isolate what are called “dimer molecules” — pairs of molecules that tend to form at high pressures and densities in a planet’s atmosphere.
 There are many types of dimer molecules but this research focused only on those of oxygen.

-Misra is first author of the paper that was published in the February issue of the journal Astrobiology.
+Misra is the first author of the paper that was published in the February issue of the journal Astrobiology.

 The researchers ran simulations testing the spectrum of light in various wavelengths.
 Dimer molecules absorb light in a distinctive pattern, and the rate at which they form is sensitive to the pressure, or density, in the planet’s atmosphere.